 The Poecilia sphenops is used as a base for so many fancy mollies.
 Most known is the black molly.
 Despite of the fact that a black molly is an aquarium strain, almost black Poecilia sphenops in the wild can be found.
 Most of the time when one finds such an almost black specimen, it's a very black speckled specimen.
 But again, the black molly itself is a fancy breed of the Poecilia sphenops.
 In general, wild Poecilia sphenops phenotypes can range from beige-pale, brownish , olive till almost black speckled.
 Some have marking an others are uni colored.
 So, that's quite diverse...

 In free nature the size of an adult Poecilia sphenops will be between 5 - 10 cm.
 Some exceptions become even larger.
 That differs per location.

 Left: An adult pair that have been found in waters in Singapore.

 Below: An adult male from Singapore.

 Most fancy mollies are derived from Poecilia sphenops, Poecilia velifera and Poecilia latipinna.
 And crosses between these three molly species.
 The commercial sailfins are repeatedly labeled as being Poecilia velifera but in fact they're not pure Poecilia velifera.
 They're crosses between Poecilia velifera and Poecilia latipinna.
+But also specimens that are bred with Poecilia sphenops.
 Neither will the commercial sailfins reach the adult size of their wild ancestors.
 But of course, there are some exceptions if they have the space to grow up that size.
 But in general, the commercial sailfins will remain smaller than they should be.